-Ms. Strasser clarified that the garage was the first project and the contract was on March 24, 2023; the job was completed in April.
+Ms. Strasser asked for clarification of the timeline of events and Mr. Date testified as follows: the garage was the first project and the contract was on March 24, 2023; the job was completed in April.
 There was not a permit for that job.
-Phase two started without a permit; it was a change order but there was no permit.
+Phase two started without a permit; it was a change order but there was no permit for the house roof.
 The same type of material was on both the garage and the roof.
-Currently, the garage roof is replaced and the home roof is just torn off with an underlay and tarp.
+Currently, the garage roof is replaced and the home roof is torn off with an underlay and tarp.

 Ms. Krosky clarified that there is asphalt roofing on the garage; the color was displayed as it relates to new or weathered cedar shake.
 The garage has a Desert Tan color.
-It was explained that cedar weathers in about two years due to pollen and if it starts to get black, it is not breathing.
+Mr. Canon stated that cedar weathers in about two years due to pollen and if it starts to get black, it is not breathing.

 Ms. Bokor stated she was unaware as to whether the garage was original to the property and would check.
 The applicant said that when he visited the home in March, the house looked nice and the garage almost looked like a new garage, like the roof was installed within the last 10 years.
-There was relatively new plywood but the roof looked like it was due for replacement.
+There was relatively new plywood underlayment but the roof looked like it was due for replacement.